 A must for the Rugby Tourist.
 We've sent more Rugby Teams to Edinburgh than any other destination.
 No other city lends itself to tours of all ages like the Scottish Capital.
 If you've not been, here is your chance in 2020!

 Exceptional Edinburgh sits atop our list as the #1 Rugby Tour destination in the UK.
-The city is as exciting as it is beautiful, and offers rugby groups of all ages highlight after highlight.
+The city is as exciting as it is beautiful, and offers rugby teams of all ages highlight after highlight

 1. Tickets to watch Edinburgh in the Guinness PRO 12